-Located at the end of Andrássy Way and next to City Park, Heroes’ Square is the largest and most impressive square of Budapest.
-Heroes Square is most famous for it iconic statue featuring the Seven Chieftains of the Magyars as well as the Tomb of the Unknown Soldier.
+Located at the end of Andrássy Way and next to City Park, Heroes Square is the largest and most impressive square in Budapest.
+Heroes Square is most famous for its iconic statue featuring the Seven Chieftains of the Magyars as well as the Tomb of the Unknown Soldier.
 FYI, the City Park is connected to the square.

 Wait, did I miss anything!?
 I probably did.
 It was impossible to see every single attraction in Budapest even though I spend three days in the city.
 For those who really want to see it all, here’s the official list of UNESCO World Heritage Sites in the city.

 Relish Hungarian Food